Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 ### Fork OpenStreetMap Carto repo

 Access the original repository https://github.com/gravitystorm/openstreetmap-carto after logging on to GitHub with your account.
-In the top-right corner of the page, click Fork.
+In the top-right corner of the page, click *Fork*.

-Check this for additional help https://help.github.com/articles/fork-a-repo/
+Check [this](https://help.github.com/articles/fork-a-repo/) for additional help.

 ### Create a local clone of your fork

 On GitHub, navigate to your fork of the openstreetmap-carto repository (*https://github.com/YOUR-USERNAME/openstreetmap-carto*, with your GitHub username instead of YOUR-USERNAME).

+To get/check your user name:

+    git config user.name

 Under your repository name (NOT gravitystorm), click *Clone or download*.